 Read the partner maintenance guidelines on the website: https://openconnect.netflix.com/en/fill/#maintenance.

 Important: The only time you can safely disconnect or power down an appliance is when it is in the “Drained” state.
-The process of disabling a a site or appliance can take up to 2 hours, so plan accordingly.
+If you disconnect or power down appliances that are serving live traffic, customer quality of experience might be negatively impacted.

-When you disable an appliance that is serving traffic, the appliance will begin to drain and the serving state will change to “Draining”.
+If an appliance is serving traffic when the maintenance window starts, it will begin the draining process and the serving state will change to “Draining”.
 During the draining process, the appliance will continue to serve its current clients, but the control plane services will not send any new traffic to the appliance.
 Over a period of approximately 2 hours, traffic will continue to decrease and will eventually fully drain, at which point the serving state will change to “Drained”.

 If you want to more permanently prevent an appliance from serving traffic, you can do so via BGP announcements to the appliance.